lgmorand/workshop-aca/_entries/01 introduction.md

 is-parent: yes
 ---

+Welcome to the Azure Containers Apps Workshop.
+In this lab, you'll go through tasks that will help you master the basic and more advanced topics required to deploy applications to Azure Containers Apps.

+> The Azure Containers Apps is currently in public preview and several features/limitations may change between now and the general availabity.

 [Azure Containers Apps](https://docs.microsoft.com/en-us/azure/container-apps) enables you to run microservices and containerized applications on a serverless platform.
 Common uses of Azure Container Apps include: